valley-behavioral-health/Data-Science/present.md

-#### This isn't exactly needle-in-a-haystack territory.
+This isn't exactly needle-in-a-haystack territory.
 It's probably doable, but we'll need robust data to do it.
 As I mentioned above, I'm concerned that we don't have the kind of data we need to make a prediction like an impending hospitalization.

-We'll take a look at some individual client timelines and try to get a better understanding of the changes that occur.
+### Next, we'll take a look at some individual client timelines and try to get a better understanding of the changes that occur.

 To make things faster we'll get only what we need to isolate patients who have been hospitalized.